-In the opinion of the Governors, the College complies with all the provisions of the Code in so far as they apply to the Further Education Sector, and it has complied throughout the year ended 31 July 2023.
+In the opinion of the Governors, the College complies with all the provisions of the Code in so far as they apply to the Further Education Sector, and it has complied throughout the year ended 31 July 2024.
+This opinion is based on an AOC external board review in June/July 2024.
+This external review was undertaken by Carole Drury from the AOC.

 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges, which it formally adopted in July 2015, an updated version of which was issued by the Association of Colleges in September 2021.
+In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges, which it formally adopted in July 2015, an updated version of which was issued by the Association of Colleges in 2023.